djalbat/juxtapose/README.md

       example = <Example message="Clicked!">Click me...</Example>;

 body.append(example);

+// Because example is an instance of the Button and not the Example class...

+example.hide(); // this will work

+example.click(); // this will not
 ```

-It is important to realise with this pattern that what is returned by the `render()` method will *not* be an instance of the class in question.
-It will be an instance of whatever class is represented by the JSX returned by the `render()` method.
+It is important to realise with this pattern that what is returned by the `render()` method will *not* be an instance of the class you have just defined.
+It will be an instance of whatever class results from the JSX returned by the `render()` method.
 The utility of this pattern is in the fact that it allows JSX to be encapsulated together with some additional functionality.

 ## Contact